huggingface/blog/fine-tune-w2v2-bert.md

 del vocab_dict[" "]
 ```

 Finally, we also add a padding token that corresponds to CTC's "*blank token*".
 The "blank token" is a core component of the CTC algorithm.
-For more information, please take a look at the "Alignment" section [here](https://distill.pub/2017/ctc/).
+For more information, please take a look at the "Alignment" section of this [blog post](https://distill.pub/2017/ctc/).

 ```python
 vocab_dict["[UNK]"] = len(vocab_dict)